decentralized-identity/ion/docker/README.md

 ```

 The setup will take around 1 hour, based on your machine and internet connectivity speed.
 This is primarily because the bitcoin testnet full node will be required to be synced before starting ION.
 A simple progress indicator will be shown to give status on the sync operation.

+`NOTE: This configuration is using a test key for bitcoin.
+You can find this in the config.sh file with the parameter, _bitcoinWalletOrImportString_.
+This should be changed to a real key that is appropriately secured for production workloads!`